The "sugar" coarse-grained DNA model: Model construction

-It is clearly seen from the all atom modeling (see fig.1 in \cite{1998-A-to-B-Beveridge-2} and fig.7 in \cite{1998-A-to-B-Beveridge}) that most counter-ions are situated near the surface of A-DNA, and almost in one layer.
-Closer examination shows that the counter-ions are located mostly in the major groove of A-DNA both in ethanol-water mixture \cite{1997-Cheatham-MD-AB} and in a small water drop \cite{2003-Mazur-A-B-in-drop}.
-It allows the phosphates on the opposite sides of the major groove to approach each other, and thus the characteristic cavity of A-DNA forms.
+It is clearly seen from the all atom modeling \cite{1998-A-to-B-Beveridge-2,1998-A-to-B-Beveridge} that most counter-ions are situated near the surface of the A-DNA, and almost in one thin layer.
+Closer examination shows that the counter-ions are located mostly in the major groove of the A-DNA both in ethanol-water mixture \cite{1997-Cheatham-MD-AB} and in a small water drop \cite{2003-Mazur-A-B-in-drop}.
+It allows the phosphates on the opposite sides of the major groove to approach each other, and thus forms the characteristic cavity of the A-DNA.
 It is obvious that such ion distribution can not be described in the framework of any implicit approach.
-And, indeed, in work \cite{2006-Chocholousova-A-DNA-Implicit-Solvent}, where the generalized Born approximation with Debye-Huckel correction for salt effects was used, only some shift of the DNA form from B to A was reported when 1M of salt was added, while in work \cite{1996-B-to-A-Pettitt-Sharmm} with the explicit media modeling the transition to A-DNA was registered in 1.5 nanoseconds with only 0.45M of salt added.
+And, indeed, if one uses the generalized Born approximation with Debye-Huckel correction for salt effects, only some shift of the DNA form from B to A can be observed when 1M of salt is added \cite{2006-Chocholousova-A-DNA-Implicit-Solvent}.
+Contrary to this, with explicit media modeling in the framework of the CHARMM force field, the transition from B- to A-DNA took place in 1.5 nanoseconds with only 0.45M of salt added \cite{1996-B-to-A-Pettitt-Sharmm}.
 Therefore we introduce ions explicitly.

 Explicit modeling of solvent takes lion's share of computational resources, and we know of no evidence that interaction of DNA with solvent molecules should be treated explicitly.
-Therefore, all the known effects of the medium (electrostatics and solvation), which may affect the balance of interactions in the system, are represented implicitly, through effective potentials of interaction between the grains of the CG model, between the ions, and between the ions and the grains of the CG model.
+Therefore, all the known effects of the medium (electrostatics and solvation), which may affect the balance of interactions in the system, are represented implicitly, via effective potentials of interaction between the beads of the CG model, between the ions, and between the ions and the beads of the CG model.